danielejdm/D365-ConfigurableEntityCloner/README.md

 ### Install

-Download the managed or unmanaged solution and import it in your environment (solutions come again soon...).
+Download the managed or unmanaged solution and import it in your environment (<b>solutions come again soon...</b>).

 ### Configure